stereolabs/zed-hub-examples/tutorials/tutorial_07_video_event/README.md

 Remember that the frame is part of an event as soon as **at least one person is detected**.
 However a **second rule** is necessary to **distinguish one event from an other**.
 Once again, this rule depends on your wishes.
 In this tutorial we decided to define a new event as soon as **no one has been seen for 10 frames**.

-A frame is defined as part of a videoEvent if the `IoTCloud::addVideoEvent` is called with the **corresponding timestamp**.
+A frame is defined as part of a videoEvent if the `IoTCloud::startVideoEvent` is called with the **corresponding timestamp**.
-** Note** that you do not define a new Video event each time you call `IoTCloud::addVideoEvent` but you extend the current one until current timestamp  provided that the `event_params.reference` is the same than the reference of previous timestamp.
+** Note** that you do not define a new Video event each time you call `IoTCloud::addVideoEvent` but you extend the current one by calling `IoTCloud::updateVideoEvent` by using the same `event.reference`.

 ```c++
     EventParameters event_params;